dariasmyr/dariasmyr/README.md

 - <strong>Responsibilities:</strong>

-Creating a REST interface for application interaction with PostgreSQL database.
+-- Creating a REST interface for application interaction with PostgreSQL database.

-Developing intermediate business logic layer with microservers.
+-- Developing intermediate business logic layer with microservers.

-Converting large CSV product catalog files.
+-- Converting large CSV product catalog files.

-Transferring a part of the Get Outfit application's clothing recommendation functionality to the server.
+-- Transferring a part of the Get Outfit application's clothing recommendation functionality to the server.

 - <strong>Milestones:</strong>

-Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support)
+-- Created  a NestJS Reccommendations server for processing AI messages and providing a list of recommended items from the database (with REST API support)

-Moved a part of app’s functionality to the server using a system of micro-services

-Created a REST / PostgREST interface for application interaction with microservers (dev PostgreSQL databases) + implemented functionality to update, sync, and setup dev micro-services with prod server
+-- Moved a part of app’s functionality to the server using a system of micro-services -- Created a REST / PostgREST interface for application interaction with microservers (dev PostgreSQL databases) + implemented functionality to update, sync, and setup dev micro-services with prod server

-Configured Nginx as a reverse proxy in a docker container to manage traffic to multiple micro-services
+-- Configured Nginx as a reverse proxy in a docker container to manage traffic to multiple micro-services

 - <strong>Stack:</strong>

-Node.js

-Nginx

-PostgreSQL

-Docker

-Shell scripting (awk, bash, grep, etc.)
+Node.js, Nginx, PostgreSQL, Docker, Shell scripting (awk, bash, grep, etc.), Python, Git

-Python

-Git

 ## Backend Developer